 When it was suggested Churchill cut arts funding in order to pay for the war, he is supposed to have responded: ‘Then what are we fighting for?’
 It turns out he didn’t, but the sentiment feels more relevant than ever, as was pointed out to me by a Glad regular, who was dressed as a sheriff and fearing for the chances of snowballs in the eternal inferno.

 This freedom we have, this London we have, what is it for, if it’s not for having a good time in, all of the time?
 The Glad survived two wars to be brought down by opportunism and a property market that has taken too much acid.

-Someone once said (me, actually), ‘London will be lovely when it’s finished.’
+I remember once saying in response to the permanent cranes that interrupt the capital’s horizon, ‘London will be lovely when it’s finished.’
 I was wrong.
-It will be fucking awful.
+At this rate, tt will be fucking awful.

 After a brief period of closure and refurbishment, The Glad re-opened.
 The music is less kooky, as many of the acts have moved on to the Spit and Sawdust, but the food, booze and vibes are just fine.
 Chapeau!